FDSG: Forecasting Dynamic Scene Graphs: Method

-For reference frame aggregation, the triplet representations of the target frame $Z_{T_g}$ is updated by first doing self-attention and then cross-attention with reference triplets:
+For reference frame aggregation, the triplet representations of the target frame $Z_{T_g}$ are updated by first doing self-attention and then cross-attention with reference triplets:

 where TopK selects $k$ most confident reference triplets in terms of object and predicate classification scores.
-We use multiple decoders and the value of $k$ is gradually reduced in order to obtain progressively refined features.
-See Supplementary B.1 for details on attention layers.
+We use multiple decoders, with $l$ denoting the $l$-th decoder layer, and the value of $k$ is gradually reduced to obtain progressively refined features.

-To aggregate information from forecasts, we use
+To aggregate information from forecasts $Z_{T_0+\Delta T}$, we use

-where $T_0$ is selected from a reference frame $\text{ref}_n$ and $T_0+\Delta T = T_g$.
-As shown in \cite{chi2023adamsformer,peddi2025towards}, a larger anticipatory window benefits NeuralSDE performance; hence, we select $\text{ref}_n$ such that the time difference $\Delta T$ is as large as possible.
-A more detailed analysis can be found in \cite{peddi2025towards}.
+where $T_g$ corresponds to the target frame, $T_0$ is selected from a reference frame $\text{ref}_n$.
+As shown in \cite{chi2023adamsformer,peddi2025towards}, a larger anticipatory window benefits NeuralSDE performance; hence, we select $T_0$ such that the time difference $\Delta T$ is as large as possible, and the time steps should match that of the target frame: $T_0+\Delta T = T_g$.

 We first aggregate information from reference frames with lower uncertainty, followed by forecasts with higher uncertainty.
-Alternative aggregation strategies underperform, and details are provided in Supplemantary C.4.
+Alternative aggregation strategies underperform, and details are provided in the ablation study Sec.~\ref{abl_agg}.